24 Jun A Natural Artist

 “I think what sets artists apart is the way that they capture something,” says Bailey, “and I think that’s tied to thought process in the same way that two scientists could approach the same problem completely differently depending on how they think.
 I find that geology and art really go hand in hand for me.”

-This scientific eye for unique geologic structures such as faults and volcanic intrusions allows Bailey to approach landscape pieces with a unique sense of depth, breaking up pieces at different levels, emphasizing areas and features that might otherwise blend into the background.
+This scientific eye for unique geologic structures such as faults and volcanic intrusions allows Bailey to approach landscape pieces with a sense of depth, emphasizing areas and features that might otherwise blend into the background.

 Locations and themes for Bailey’s pieces vary as a result of her geology work, her personal adventures as a rock climber and backcountry skier, and her passion for travel.
 Much of her inspiration is a result of connecting with environments and communities, with pens and paint acting as a medium for her to express how she feels in that time and space.